blockdudes/Includer/README.md

-# EasyPay - Web3 Banking System
+# Includer - Web3 Banking System

-Welcome to EasyPay!
-This repository contains the source code for EasyPay, a Web3 banking platform built on the Stellar blockchain to provide accessible and secure financial services.
+Welcome to Includer!
+This repository contains the source code for Includer, a Web3 banking platform built on the Stellar blockchain to provide accessible and secure financial services.
 The project aims to promote financial inclusion, particularly in underserved regions like the Global South, with a focus on rural areas and households headed by women.

 ## Project Overview

-EasyPay leverages Stellar’s blockchain infrastructure and integrates with MoneyGram to deliver a decentralized banking system that allows users to:
+Includer leverages Stellar’s blockchain infrastructure and integrates with MoneyGram to deliver a decentralized banking system that allows users to:
 - Deposit fiat currency, converted into stablecoins for inflation-protected savings.
 - Borrow and lend money directly on the platform.
 - Transfer money to other users instantly.